raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 While the [SDK demo app](https://github.com/catalogfi/sdk-demo-app) redirects users to [Garden Explorer](https://explorer.garden.finance/) for order status monitoring, Garden SDK provides hooks to fetch and track order status programmatically.
 :::

-Well, we've got our swap initiated - but what's happening with our order?
-Let's keep our users informed!
-While you could redirect users to the [Garden Explorer](https://explorer.garden.finance/), we can create a better user experience by tracking the order status right in our app.
+Your swap is now initiated - but what's happening with your order?
+You can keep your users informed!
+While you could redirect users to the [Garden Explorer](https://explorer.garden.finance/), you can create a better user experience by tracking the order status right in your app.

 The Garden SDK makes this easy with the `ParseOrderStatus` hook, which tells us exactly what's happening with the order.
 It checks the current block numbers on both chains and tells us if the order is:
 - `Expired` - The user's swap has expired, and they have to refund their funds.